 In the era of CGI, it's worth remembering that not all special effects are created with computers, green screens, and tracking suits.
 Our eyes quickly adapt to ever-changing technology, and it can be easy to pick out "older" CGI from its contemporary counterparts.
-The same cannot be said of John Carpenter's The Thing, a masterclass in both suspense and practical effects - the latter of which is still celebrated by horror enthusiasts to this day.
+The same cannot be said of the practical effects of John Carpenter's The Thing, which are still celebrated by horror enthusiasts to this day.

-One of the film's most memorable scenes is The Thing chest scene, affectionately known as the "chest-chomp" by fans.
-The defibrillator scene in The Thing was an arduous process, with each of the creatures - including the one that chomps off Dr. Copper's arms - painstakingly made by hand and operated using radio controls, puppetry, and even hydraulic rigs.
+One of the film's most memorable scenes is the defibrillator scene, affectionately known as the "chest-chomp" by fans.
+The scene was an arduous process to create, with each of the creatures - including the one that chomps off Dr. Copper's arms - painstakingly made by hand and operated using radio controls, puppetry, and even hydraulic rigs.

 The Thing's chest-chomp still makes audiences squeamish, despite the fact it uses over 40-year-old special effects techniques.

 The Idea For The Scene Came From Special Effects Creator Rob Bottin - And It Was Initially A Joke